 1. Salt and Vinegar are Good, But Not Always

-Salt and vinegar therapy doesn’t always work for commercially dyed fabrics.
+Salt and vinegar solutions doesn’t always work for commercially dyed fabrics.
 You can follow some suggestions to protect other fabrics from the fabric that bleeds.
 To ensure which fabric will bleed it’s suggested to test the possible garments if it’s colorfast or not before mixing it with other garments.

 2. Match Color Before Washing